bdkoller/GPGN486-Griddy-Project/README.md

 Zach Shallenberger

 ## Projects
-1. Gettin' Griddy With It" Optimal Processing and Modeling of the Yampa Basin in Steamboat Springs, CO
+1. Gettin' Griddy With It: Optimal Processing and Modeling of the Yampa Basin in Steamboat Springs, CO
 2. G.R.I.D.D.Y.: Geologic Review In Dipping Depositional Yampa basin layers

 ## Resources